SimonSmithuk/CombatTracker/README.md

 ### Installation and Running the App

+#### For Windows Users (Easy Method)

+1.  **Run the Startup Script**: In the project's root directory, find and double-click the `start.bat` file.
+2.  **Automatic Setup**: This script will open a command prompt, automatically install all required dependencies, and then start the server.
+3.  **Confirmation**: Once complete, you'll see a message indicating the server is running:
+    ```
+    Server is listening on http://localhost:8080
+    ```
+    The application is now running. **Keep this command prompt window open while you use the application.** Closing it will stop the server.

+#### For Other Operating Systems (or Manual Setup)

 1.  **Install Dependencies**: Open your terminal in the project's root directory and run the following command to install the necessary Node.js packages:
     ```bash
     npm install express ws typescript ts-node @types/express @types/ws